Most of it's boring

 4 March 2021

 How fast is a film?
 I'm sure that's a question you've never thought of before.
-And neither had I until today, when I read, courtesy of the BBC, that Demon Slayer, an anime:
+And neither had I until today, when I read, courtesy of the BBC's Justin Harper, that an anime called Demon Slayer:

 (more…)